jtk5aw/blog-jtken/README.md

 Steps to get local dev server up

+0. Make sure that SSTV2 is installed.
+SSTV3 won't work.
+Use `npm install sst@two --save-exact` to download
 1. In the root directory (i.e the SST app) run `npx sst dev`
 2. `cd astro/` and then rn `npm run dev`
 3. At this point the dev server is running on local host